mediahype/org.saatsch.framework/base/expressions-base/Readme.md

-Provides:
+## saatsch.framework.base.expression-base

-* the dependency to the JUEL Expression Language.
+pulls in juel

-* a small wrapper around it.
+provides a small wrapper around it.